 Hasitha Fernando on the essential exorcism movies of the 21st century…

 Every year the entertainment industry puts forth a few horror movies that concern exorcism and possession, and for the most part they are either easily forgettable or simply not worth your time.
 But every now and then, the creatively bankrupt bowels of Hollywood do manage to churn out something decent and thought provoking.
-So, with The Exorcist: Believer – a new chapter in the iconic Exorcist franchise – incoming this October, here are the essential exorcism films of the 21st century, in no particular order…
+So, with The Exorcist: Believer out today [read our review here], here are the essential exorcism films of the 21st century, in no particular order…

 The Exorcism of Emily Rose (2005)